Time Zones in Afghanistan

 does Afghanistan use daylight saving time?

 No, Afghanistan does not use daylight saving time.
-Its clocks stay on UTC+4:30 all year, so there are no spring or autumn clock changes anywhere in the country.
+The country stays on UTC+4:30 throughout the year, with no spring-forward or fall-back clock changes.